Snapshot of Turkey Education System

 in Turkey.
 Education in Turkey is managed and regulated by the State.
 As per the constitution of Turkey, each and everyone has the right to education.

-As per the Basic Law of National Education no. 1739, the education system of Turkey comprises of:
+As per the Basic Law of National Education the education system of Turkey comprises of:

 - Formal Education